muditg317/Bokay/devlogs/019 - Getting Back Into Things v2.md

 - `std::vector` must have non-const non-reference type
   - Learned this many times over
   - Can somewhat get around this with `std::vector<std::reference_wrapper<T>>`
+- Looked a lot into build process of vcpkg libraries to try understanding why glog compiled with no custom prefix support -- too complex and abstracted :(

 ## Log
 - Reconfigure VSCode cmake settings